GeorgiCodes/conways_game_of_life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overcrowding.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-# Algorithm Implementation
+## Algorithm Implementation
-This version of Conway's Game of Life includes
+This version of Conway's Game of Life includes an algorithm optimized for speed.
+At each step, the game calculates the boundary coordinates of the alive cells.
+Only cells wihtin these boundaries are iterated over to determine the next transition.

+A naiive algorithm would check each and every cell on step for a time complexity of O(M*N).

+This optimized approach only checks the boundaries of the alive cells for a time complexity of O(AliveCellsXWidth * AliveCellsYHeight).

+At each step, only the cells which have changed since the laste step are repainted onto the canvas.

 # How to run
 This version of Conway's Game of Life requires the following flags to be set in `chrome:\\flags`: